2025 Tasmanian Election

 In the lead-up to election day, we’ll keep you up-to-date via email and through our social media channels (FacebookLinkedInX).
 To ensure you receive all of our campaign updates, please subscribe to our mailing list.

-If you’ve got election-related resources, news or events you’d like us to share on social media or in our member communiques, please let us know by emailing us.
+If your organisation has a election platform you’d like us to share for inclusion on this page, please let us know by emailing us.

 Voting Requirements